Installation process

 The Helm config of the inference-api dependency requires the initial setup of certain credentials.
 Secrets can be directly passed as Helm values or using existing Kubernetes secrets, already available in the cluster.

-Add the required configurations to your installed values-override.yaml
+Add the required configurations to your installed values-override.yaml; for example:

 inference-api: